 Thus, after crafting a blog post of significant value, I welcome readers to sign up for my newsletter or contact me for more information.
 I never ask this when sharing content on social networks because I haven’t earned that right, yet.
 Instead, ask questions and invite connections to read the entire post for the answers.

 It isn’t appropriate to include CTA on some social networks.
 Networks like Twitter, Instagram, and Pinterest just don’t work when adding CTA either due to the format of shares or because of social norms on the site — or both.

-Images in your content marketing strategy
+Images in your content

 Images are an important element of your content marketing strategy and becoming more important all the time.
 Images should fit your content, but also be provocative — leading readers to your site because they are drawn by the image.